Skip to Content

 For example, the proportions you specify on a webpage on your PC may not transfer as well on your Android device, giving your design an overall average user-friendly rating.

-Furthermore, the fact that Android web browsers lack the built-in tools needed for Inspect Element.
+Furthermore, almost all Android web browsers lack the built-in tools needed to inspect elements.

 This method is slightly more time-consuming than most methods but provides you with the most freedom, allowing you to not only view elements but also edit them directly on your Android device.